-Eliminating carbohydrates from our diet is one of the most common go-tos to drop weight but personal trainer, Lucy Beaumont says it’s also one of the biggest fitness mistakes we make.
+Eliminating carbohydrates from our diet is one of the most common go-tos to drop weight but clinical nutritionist and PT, Lucy Beaumont says it’s also one of the biggest fitness mistakes we make.

 When we follow a low carb diet, the body is forced to break down fat (a process called ketosis) for energy instead of relying on old faithful carbohydrates—the body’s preferred source of energy.